References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-You can also check to see if your booking is ATOL protected by:
+You can check to see if your booking is ATOL protected by:

 Use our Check an ATOL facility.
-This allows you to check that the travel business you are booking with is part of ATOL.
+This allows you to check that the travel business you are booking with is an ATOL holder.

 Make sure you are given an ATOL Certificate.
-The law says you should be given a certificate to show if you are covered by ATOL as soon as you have booked and paid any money towards a holiday or flight.
+The law says you should be given an ATOL Certificate to show that if you are protected by ATOL as soon as you have booked and paid any money towards a holiday or flight.

 Your ATOL Certificate is proof the holiday or flight you have booked is protected by ATOL.
 It explains what protection you have and what to do if your travel business collapses.
 Keep it somewhere safe and take it on holiday so you know how to make an ATOL claim if you need to.

 We are confident the travel industry has implemented procedures and systems to issue ATOL Certificates as required by law.